 Implementing parent-friendly hiring criteria, flexible working arrangements, and compassionate leave policies at the organizational level is vital, but managers must be on-board with these measures and remain supportive of employees who utilize them.

 In 2019, sexual harassment charges filed through the EEOC cost employers a record of $68.2 million.
-Despite the ubiquitousness of sensitivity training and sexual harassment policies, 40% of women and 16% of men report being sexual harassment at work.
+Despite the ubiquitousness of sensitivity training and sexual harassment policies, 40% of women and 16% of men report being sexually harassed at work.
 Nearly every company in America has a grievance procedure in place, yet rates of sexual harassment haven’t changed in forty years.

 Researchers have found that sexual harassment programs are more effective in organizations with gender-diverse management.
 Fighting discrimination and harassment comes from the top, so hire supervisors that support your organization’s commitment to cultural safety and prioritize inclusive hiring criteria.